 1. To have EVERY LAY CATHOLIC PRAY for the world to embrace the authentic Teaching of Jesus Christ.

-1. Sometimes it is necessary for LAY CATHOLICS to gather in RALLIES, PROTESTS, and MARCHES, that are peaceful and respectful, in order to persuade government officials and the general public, to return to the Natural Moral Law.
+1. Sometimes it is necessary for LAY CATHOLICS to gather in RALLIES, PRAYER VIGILS, PROTESTS, and MARCHES, that are peaceful and respectful, in order to persuade government officials and the general public, to return to the Natural Moral Law.

 1. Entrusting a nation's safety and prosperity to God, so that its citizens can be united in peace as one nation under God.
 It is important to stress that when a nation entrusts itself to God, this entrustment does not mean that the government endorses a specific religion by creating a government controlled church for example, or forces its citizens to embrace a specific religion, but that the government allows the freedom of religion, and permits the belief in God from its citizens to permeate every aspect of society (i.e., the public arena and the private lives of citizens).
-If a nation refuses to entrust itself to God and embrace the Natural Moral Law; tyranny is created.
-If a nation entrusts itself to God, there is liberty.
+If a nation refuses to entrust itself to God and embrace the Natural Moral Law; tyranny is created!
+If a nation entrusts itself to God, there is liberty!

 1. Government is a servant to the people, and has a limited role in its involvement with what it can provide its citizens.
 If government oversteps its boundaries, getting too involved in societal life, a dictatorship has the potential of being created.
 Subsidiarity is the perfect ingredient which will harmonize the relationship between the individual, government, and society.